near/devx/.github/ISSUE_TEMPLATE/add-devx-support-for-a-new-feature.md

 ---

 - [ ] Sample code in near-examples
-- [ ] Documentation on how to use the feature, and gas costs
+- [ ] Documentation on how to use the feature and associated costs
 - [ ] lunch and learn for the team
 - [ ] Blog post / Video walk through
 - [ ] Community announcement